samcms1234/JStake/README.md

-# JStake: The control is with YOU!
+# JStake: Save for your future

 This is a simple web application that interacts with a Staking Contract on the Ethereum blockchain.
 The application allows users to stake tokens, unstake tokens, claim rewards, and transfer tokens to other accounts.